kienduynguyen/SimPLR/README.md

 ### Training
 Our script is able to automatically detect the number of available gpus on a single node.
 It works best with Slurm system when it can auto-detect the number of available gpus along with nodes.
-The command for training BoxeR is simple as following:
+The command for training SimPLR is simple as following:

 ```bash
 python tools/run.py --config ${CONFIG_PATH} --model ${MODEL_TYPE} --task ${TASK_TYPE}